 Not allowing for breaks

-Exercise is essential for improving fitness, but skipping breaks can have a negative impact on both your mental and physical health.
+Exercise is essential for improving fitness, but skipping breaks can harm both your mental and physical health.
 Rest days give you a chance to reflect on your progress, refresh your outlook, and find new motivation.
 Physically, it allows your body to recover and grow stronger and helps reduce the risk of overuse injuries.
 Give your body the rest it needs, and enjoy the benefits of taking a day off each week.

 Focusing on the long term

 It’s good to have long-term goals that may take several months or even a year to accomplish.
-But sometimes when goals are set too far out, it can fool you into thinking you have plenty of time to meet them causing you to put off the hard work.
+But setting goals too far in the future can fool you into thinking you have plenty of time to meet them, causing you to put off the hard work.
 Keep the long-term goals, but create a series of short-term goals between now and then.
-For example, if your goal is to run a half marathon next year, compete in a 5K and a 10K prior to the big race.
+For example, if your goal is to run a half marathon next year, compete in a 5K and a 10K before the big race.

 Comparing yourself to others

 No two journeys to fitness are the same.
 It's easy to compare yourself to others and wonder why your mileage isn’t building as quickly, your weight isn’t coming off as fast, or your abs don't have the same definition.
 While it’s good to have role models and people you trust that can offer advice, comparing yourself to others will only discourage you.
 Take things at your own pace, and evaluate the progress you have made.
 Compare your new self to your old self and not to other people.